No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

 “That was special,” said Bennett, who finished 18 for 25 for 304 yards and four touchdown passes.
 “I’ll remember that for the rest of my life.”

-Georgia offensive linemen were snacking on chicken wings on the sideline as the game wound down.
+Georgia offensive linemen were munching on chicken wings on the sideline as the game wound down.
 Then, for the second straight year, the Bulldogs were showered by confetti and presented a championship trophy.

+“I love this team, I love those fans, I love our band.
+I love everybody,” Bennett said during the presentation ceremony.
+“Back-to-back, baby.
+Back-to-back.”

 Smart is now 81-15 in his first seven seasons at Georgia with two national titles.
 His mentor, Alabama coach Nick Saban, was 79-15 with three titles in his first seven seasons with the Tide.

-The Bulldogs were a different kind of dominant this season: not quite as stingy on defense, but more explosive on offense.
+The Bulldogs were a different kind of dominant this season after losing 15 NFL draft picks from the 2021 team: not quite as stingy on defense, but more explosive on offense.

+“Last year’s team probably had more talent on it,” Smart said.
+“But this year’s team was different, like they had this eye of the tiger.
+They weren’t going to lose.”

 Earlier in Smart’s tenure at his alma mater, Georgia fans worried about whether the former defensive coordinator for Saban would be able to build an offense to match this high-scoring era of college football.